Section 1: Rules of Entry

 - Members must own entries: Each bull entered must be the property of a member of the Association who is a bona-fide resident of Alberta, British Columbia, Saskatchewan and who is conducting a livestock breeding establishment of the breed in Alberta, British Columbia or Saskatchewan.
 Bulls not bred by the contributor must be owned, transferred and have been issued a “Canadian Pedigree Certificate” in the contributor’s name before the entry closing date.
 In the case where a bull has multiple owners, the transfer rules indicated previously apply to all owners listed on the registration paper.

 - Bedding: No straw is allowed as bedding at Century Downs.
 No platforms or sand are allowed under bulls in order to establish uniformity of exhibits.
 Shavings, woodchips and pliable matting may be used for bedding.
-Initial bedding will be supplied, a deduction of $15 (plus GST) per bull weighed will be paid to Alberta Cattle Breeders.
-Extra shavings must be provided by consignors.
+Initial bedding will be supplied, extra shavings must be provided by consignors.
 Special lighting is not allowed.

 - Temperament of Bulls: Any bull that, in the opinion of the Alberta Cattle Breeders Association, is deemed uncontrollable or exhibits a temperament that may cause injury or damage must be removed from the premises.